Global Timber Trade - Information

 China is particularly responsible for driving Indonesia's (and hence other impoverished producer countries') illegal log exports.
 China has led the surge in Indonesia's log exports since the IMF obliged Indonesia to remove a log export ban in 1998 (the ban was re-imposed only three years later), and has developed an export-oriented processing industry largely dependent on cheap tropical logs.
 Further, in terms of RWE volume, China has for several years imported twice as much timber from Indonesia as Indonesia declares that it exports to China.
 China is also the destination for much of Indonesia's increased palm oil production.

 Importing half of Indonesia's pulp and paper exports, China is a major driver of Indonesia's exports (and, by extension, production) of pulp and paper.
 Much of this trade is between a small number of associated companies.
 Much may subsequently be re-exported from China.
-The principal such company, APP, is bankrupt (but is being propped up by the international community - which tends to confirm that speculative investment in the timber processing industry is risk free - and its auditors were Arthur Andersen).
+The principal such company, APP, went bankrupt but is being subsidised by the people of Indonesia by virtue of loans made by the government (- which tends to confirm that speculative investment in the timber processing industry is risk free and that the Indonesian government at least condones if not actively supports the expansion of APP at the expense of the country's forest and those whose livelihoods depend on the forest).
+Its auditors were Arthur Andersen.

 Organised crime is said to be the principal link between Indonesia's teak plantations and Indonesia's teak garden furniture producers.
 Indonesia is the world's leading producer of such furniture.
 All the output of the state-owned monopoly supplier, PT Perhutani, used to be FSC-certified.
 None now is - much promotional material related to such furniture is misleading.
 Wealthy corporate and private consumers in the EU and USA continue happily to buy much of that furniture.